 - In terms of privacy, Surfshark has some features that are both good and not so good for privacy.
 Instead of a dedicated IP address (like NordVPN offers), Surfshark has a few static IP servers.
 While this does not have all the benefits of dedicated IP addresses, it is better for privacy than having nothing at all.
 In addition, Surfshark has an anonymous browser as an extra option, and a notification to let you know when your email address appears to have been leaked online.
 These are nice additional privacy features, although they are also available via free browser extensions or sites like “haveibeenpwned?”.
 All in all, some good intentions, but not as good for privacy as it might seem.

 - Surfshark offers the option to use their anonymous search engine.
 This is another nice addition, but you should probably use the free anonymous DuckDuckGo search engine.

 In terms of privacy, it is difficult to choose a winner.
-NordVPN has a DNS leak test as an extra feature, but in principle, you would hope that a VPN would not leak your IP address in the first place.
+Both NordVPN and Surfshark have a DNS leak test as an extra feature, but in principle, you would hope that a VPN would not leak your IP address in the first place.
 Surfshark has some extra (sometimes paid) features to improve privacy, but these features are also available from free browser extensions and other free websites, which are often just as good.
 In terms of privacy, we find the distinction between the two VPNs too small to declare a clear winner.
 In our opinion, this category is a draw.

 Privacy winner: A Tie